aprilwebster/conferences/2024-graphql.md

 docs get added to context that is then sent to LLM

-ideal version of github v5 -- text box at top
+ideal version of github v5 -- text box at top mongo db for vector store bring AI into API strategy first question -- use it with internal developers first, then put in front of customers -- then have more confidence

+ YELP schema -- two parts, one is plural version of word, the way it gets nested so the LLM gets confused and have hallucinations.
+LOok at confidence store of documents!
+ - Mongo API makes it easy to get confidence for each document
+ - definitely an aspect of schema design
+ - root level of query in journey to create operation -- richness of that, product entry point to triage into various capabilities of products -- what are tht things you can do with the product and different fector searches
+ - vectorize into different vectorizaion for two sets of docs -- definitions, then secon is fields types